docker/docs/engine/userguide/eng-image/dockerfile_best-practices.md

 out for.

-You should avoid `RUN apt-get upgrade` or `dist-upgrade`, as many of the “essential” packages from the parent images won't upgrade inside an [unprivileged container](https://docs.docker.com/engine/reference/run/#security-configuration).
+You should avoid `RUN apt-get upgrade` or `dist-upgrade`, as many of the “essential” packages from the parent images can't upgrade inside an [unprivileged container](https://docs.docker.com/engine/reference/run/#security-configuration).
 If a package contained in the parent image is out-of-date, you should contact its maintainers.
 If you know there’s a particular package, `foo`, that needs to be updated, use